This topic describes how to prepare data by using Integrated Development Environment (IDE) to upload data.

 - In the upper-right corner, click New and select New Experiment.

 - In the New Experiment dialog box, set the Name parameter and click OK.

 - In the left-side navigation pane, click Components.

-- In the Components list, click Data Source/Target.
-Then, drag and drop the Read MaxCompute Table component onto the canvas.
+- In the Components pane, click Data Source/Target.
+Then, drag the Read MaxCompute Table component to the canvas.

-- Click the Fields Information tab to view the Columns, Type, and Value Range of First 100 of the table.
+- Click the Fields Information tab to view the columns, data type, the value range of the first 100 rows of the table.

 What to do next

 After data preparation is complete, you need to preprocess the data.
-For more information, see Data preprocessing.
+For more information, see Preprocess data.